FEDERAL RESIDENTIAL CLEAN ENERGY CREDIT (25D)

 Project Type:Battery storage technologyHow much funding can you receive from 25D for qualifying projects?:

-30% of qualified expenditures made for property placed in service beginning in 2022 through 2032.
+30% of qualified expenditures made for property placed in service before Dec.
+31, 2025.

 • Battery storage technology must have a capacity of 3 kilowatt-hours or greater.